dcasati/aks-baseline_walkthroughs/multi-region/README.md

    ![](img/20_test-fd_endpoint-url.png)

-   ...and open `http://<your endpoint fqdn>`:
+   ...and open `https://<your endpoint fqdn>`:

    ![](img/21_test-fd_browser.png)

 ### Add a second origin as backend.

-1. Now add a second origin and use the setup that one of your colleagues deployed.
+1. Now add a second origin and use the Application Gateway of an application stamp that one of your colleagues deployed.

    ![](img/030_fd-origin_add-origin.png)

 1. Deploy a Test-VM in the region of that second origin.

    ![](img/031_fd-origin_deploy-test-vm.png)

+   Note that it might take some minutes until the configuration update is effective.

 1. Connect to that VM, oben the browser and navigate to the Front Door endpoint.
 Compare the value of _Host Name_ with the value when accessing via your own browser.